COVID-19 Update

 What is Culture Pass?

-Act One’s Culture Pass provides access to the arts for students, retirees, and families that would not otherwise have the financial capabilities to visit Arizona’s arts and cultural treasures.
-Act One works with over 80 libraries statewide to allow library cardholders the opportunity to check out free passes to the many venues that partner with us.
-Over 800,000 passes are offered annually.
+Act One’s Culture Pass provides access to the arts for students, retirees, and under-resourced families to visit many of Arizona’s arts and cultural treasures.
+Act One partners with over 175 libraries statewide to allow library cardholders the opportunity to check out free passes.
+Over 500,000 passes are offered annually.
 Visit your local library to check out a pass today!

 How Do I Get Started?